Skip to contents

 VWRfirstrun()

-With the above lines, reticulate will respond in the same way it would if Python was not previously installed at all.
-Therefore, VWRfirstrun() will let users install a new Miniconda or Python environment.
-After that, VWRfirstrun() will use that newly installed Python environment by default and you should not need to do this again.
+With the above lines, reticulate will fail to load Python and respond in the same way it would if Python was not previously installed at all.
+Therefore, VWRfirstrun() will promot users to install a new Miniconda or Python environment.
+After that, VWRfirstrun() will use that newly installed Python environment by default and users should not need to do this again.

-3. How to make VWRfirstrun() use a previously installed Python
+3. How to make VWRfirstrun() use a different Python installation

-This section explains how you can choose a different Python other than the one automatically detected if they wish to.
+This section explains how users can choose a different Python other than the one automatically detected if they wish to.

-Reticulate allows you to predefine the Python environment to be used by entering its Python’s directory path into the following functions:
+Reticulate allows users to predefine the Python environment to be used by entering their Python’s directory path into the following functions:

 reticulate::use_python(python)